Michael Caine, Sean Young, Ian Holm, Alun Armstrong, Jack Shepherd, Patricia Hayes, Bob Hoskins

 bluic015n.
 The modern building to the right has been re-modernised.
 SJ (Modern Photo Added: 15-07-2017)

 bluic016. ...an annoyed Harry gets out of his car to confront the driver of the car that hit his car.
-New Cavendish Street looking over to Great Portland Street, London W1 (RL)
+New Cavendish Street looking over to Great Portland Street, London W1.
+The area appears in 'A Touch of Love' and 'Nobody Runs Forever'.
+(RL)

 bluc016n.
 Still a NatWest.
 SJ (Modern Photo Added: 15-07-2017)